Google's DoubleClick ad network back up after outage

 The outage hit websites around the world across video, display and mobile formats.

-Gannett Co Inc, publisher of USA Today, tweeted: "Enjoy your ad-free experience on usatoday.com right now, brought to you by Google!"
+Gannett Co Inc (GCI.N), publisher of USA Today, tweeted: "Enjoy your ad-free experience on usatoday.com right now, brought to you by Google!"

 Founded in 1996, DoubleClick runs a digital marketplace that connects ad agencies, marketers and website publishers.
 Google acquired DoubleClick in 2007.